Most of us at some point have had a sudden pimple or blackhead form, or even flare-ups of them.

 More severe cases of acne require a doctor’s visit, so you may need to see a dermatologist.
 Prescription treatments may include the following:

-• Your doctor may prescribe topical or oral antibiotics, which may be needed for more severe and widespread acne.
+- Topical or oral antibiotics may help with more severe and widespread acne.

-• Oral isotretinoin (Accutane) may also be prescribed for more severe nodules and cysts, scarring acne, as well as acne not responding to conventional treatments.
-According to the American Academy of Dermatology, about 85 percent of people who take one course of this medicine see permanent clearing of their acne.
+- Oral isotretinoin (Accutane) can help manage more severe nodules and cysts, scarring acne, and acne not responding to conventional treatments.
+According to the American Academy of Dermatology, about 85% of people who take one course of this medicine see permanent clearing of their acne.

-• Birth control pills in tandem with an antibiotic or a drug called spironolactone (off-label treatment for acne) may be prescribed for female patients.
+- Birth control pills, together with an antibiotic or a drug called spironolactone (off-label treatment for acne), may be prescribed for female patients.

 You may wonder what lifestyle changes you can add to your topical or oral drug regimen.
 Here are some to keep in mind: